calcite-dragon/calcite-dragon/README.md

 - Hi, I’m @calcite-dragon
-- I’m interested in Gamedev, Art, E.T.C.
+- I’m interested in Gamedev, Art, Music, Writing, E.T.C.
-- I’m currently learning C#
-- And I'm working on a solo indie game
+- No LLM "AI", not into that here